 Other places to see cherry blossoms in Seoul

-- Seoul Forest – Less crowded and you can hire a bicycle to explore the forest
+- Seoul Forest: I love Seoul Forest.
+It’s less crowded and you can hire a bicycle to explore the forest.

-- Seoul Palaces – The 5 palaces are yet another spot to see cherry blossoms in Seoul with gorgeous traditional buildings forming the backdrop.
-These include Changdeokgung Palace, Deoksugung Palace, Unhyeongung Palace, Changgyeonggung Palace, and Gyeongbokgung Palace
+- Seoul Palaces: The 5 palaces also offer a spectacular setting to see cherry blossoms in Seoul.
+These include Changdeokgung Palace, Deoksugung Palace, Unhyeongung Palace, Changgyeonggung Palace, and Gyeongbokgung Palace.

 Cherry blossom festivals in Seoul

 - Seoul Yeouido Spring Flower Festival: This is one of the most famous places to see cherry blossoms in Seoul.
 Yeouido Spring Flower Festival attracts everyone and anyone in Seoul.
 Situated next to the Han River, you can expect this location to be super busy